quale-quest/sql-mvc-c9/README.md

 ![run-sql-mvc.sh](https://github.com/quale-quest/sql-mvc-c9/blob/master/doc/c9/c9_01.png "run-sql-mvc.sh")

-As it runs, installer will prompt a few times, just press enter.
+As it runs, the installer will prompt a few times, just press enter.

-After a few minutes, Once done, you can do a preview by clicking preview -- preview with webserver, on the menu.
+After a few minutes, once done, you can do a preview by clicking : "Preview -- Preview with Web Server", on the menu.

+Now you will see the application run in an embedded window.
+If the window is small, you may only see the menu, for size constrained screens the green strawberry acts to show or hide the menu.

 ![preview](https://github.com/quale-quest/sql-mvc-c9/blob/master/doc/c9/c9_preview_1.png "preview")